venkata-p2498/test/README.md

 # test
-GitHub Actions with your C++ sample code
+GitHub Actions with your C++ example code